tcosmo/tcosmo.github.io/_posts/2017-07-24-fun-with-som.md

 TODOTODO:
-Find points satisfying set of distance constraints
+Find points satisfying set of distance constraints  -->

 ## What's next ?

+If you want to see an even more concrete example of how to use SOMs checkout a project I did on how to recognize apparels on pictures [here][apparel].

 <a name="ref"></a>